 During the time he was a post-doctoral fellow (1990-1992) and then a Staff Scientist (1992-2003) at the Berkeley Lab, Dr. Taha was lead meteorological and air-quality modeler for projects analyzing the impacts of meso-meteorology, urban climates, and heat islands on energy use, emissions, and air quality.
 Beginning in 1996, he became Principal Investigator.
 Studies he worked on were funded by the US Department of Energy (US DOE), US Environmental Protection Agency (US EPA), National Aeronautics and Space Administration (NASA), California Energy Commission (CEC), Toronto Atmospheric Fund (TAF, Canada), Southern California Edison (SCE), California Institute for Energy and Environment (CIEE), and the Union of Concerned Scientists (UCS).
 In 1997, he was awarded a Fellowship from the Japan Society for the Promotion of Science (JSPS) to further his collaborative efforts.

 Dr. Taha has published on the topics of heat islands, urban meteorology, air quality, and related meteorological, emissions, and photochemical modeling (see partial list of publications, for example), has served on several scientific, technical, and advisory committees, as an adviser / reviewer for national and international scientific peer-reviewed publications and technical proposals, a guest editor for scientific journals, and an invited contributor to book chapters and encyclopedia articles.
 He is a full member of the American Meteorological Society (AMS), the American Geophysical Union (AGU), the International Association for Urban Climate (IAUC), and regional modeling working groups.
 He has chaired conference and meeting sessions related to urban environment, heat islands, and air quality.
-He currently also is a member of the American Meteorological Society's Board on the Urban Environment (BUE).
+From 2015 to 2021, he was a member of the American Meteorological Society's Board on the Urban Environment (BUE).
 While at the Lawrence Berkeley National Laboratory, he also served as a technical supervisor to scholars and visiting scientists and a thesis committee member for graduate students at San Jose State University and the University of California at Berkeley and Los Angeles.

 In 2010, Dr. Taha received the American Meteorological Society's Editor's Award for the Journal of Applied Meteorology and Climatology.